Adulting is about responsibility. "Kidulting," on the other hand, is all about fun.

 "I figured it would be awesome to sit people down, not give them a choice and make them try new things," Calloway says.
 Many are are "in this box and I want to open that box."

-Dallasites can check out the space without a reservation during Ice Cream Wasted's grand opening party on Sunday, July 16.
-The shop will welcome anyone with a sweet tooth from noon to 3 p.m. and will also be serving complimentary boozy ice cream shots.
-Otherwise, Ice Cream Wasted is now accepting reservations on its website for tastings in July, August and October.
+Dallasites got to check out the space without a reservation during Ice Cream Wasted's grand opening party on Sunday, July 16.
+If you missed it, the shop is now accepting reservations on its website for tastings in August and October.

 Ice Cream Wasted, 509 W. Davis St., Dallas.
 Opening July 16.

-The bar also plans to do boozy floats using Not Your Father's Root Beer.
+The bar, which opened Aug.
+2, also does boozy floats using Not Your Father's Root Beer.

 Partners Corey Good, Jacob Cox, Danny Wilson and Braxton Martin came up with the idea for the Pharmacy by combining their cocktail expertise and love of all things sweet.
 Good and Braxton own speakeasy High and Tight Barbershop, while Cox and Wilson own the neighboring Rocket Fizz candy shop.
 The trio developed and tested recipes at home to decide which flavor combinations worked best.